spotlightpa/poor-richard/content/newsletters/talkofthetown/_index.md

 deck = "The news that matters to your community — from the PA Wilds to Happy Valley"

 bullets = [
-  "Delivered straight to your inbox every weekday", "Curated local stories and unique events",
+  "Delivered straight to your inbox on Mondays, Tuesdays, and Fridays", "Curated local stories and unique events",
   "Explore the people, places, and food that make our region amazing" ]